 Dance, kitties, Dance!
+Or how to show a cat.

 I have wanted to show cats for as long as I can remember.
 Finally, FINALLY, the pandemic was going to allow me to realize that dream. shows have continued in many parts of the world and even in this country.
 But not on the West Coast.
 No shows for us.
 The second I saw show listings within a days drive, I signed up the whole MyLuckyDay team.
 Denise mom started sewing and shopping, two of her favorite things, and i started ordering grooming supplies ans navigating registration forms.
 The first couple of times, those forms can be confusing.
 Thank goodness for a few really great registration clerks with the patience of saints!